qemus/virtiso-arm/readme.md

 </div></h1>

-Virtiso is a slim image of the KVM/QEMU Virtio drivers for Windows ARM guests.
+VirtISO is a slim image of the KVM/QEMU Virtio drivers for Windows ARM guests.

 It minimizes the [official ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) from 700 MB to just 3 MB in size.